DILCISBoard/E-ARK-DIP/specification/index.md

 ```
 Note that the object type is "representation" and that the objectIdentifierType value is "filepath", which according to the AIP specification is an IP scope value.
 The objectIdentifierValue is the filepath to the representation folder or could be a filepath to a file.

-#### Description 2 - The recording of Access Software
+#### Description 2 - The description of Access Software
 In PREMIS 3.0 a description of an environment has become an object itself, so that both non-environmental objects and environmental objects exist.
 Access Software is therefore an environmental object which per default is an intellectual entity.
 The semantic unit "1.9 environmentFunction" is conceived to describe the environment object(s) with different levels of granularity.
-It is suggested to use the vocabulary from Library of Congress[^53].
+It is suggested to use [the vocabulary from Library of Congress](http://id.loc.gov/vocabulary/preservation/environmentFunctionType.html).
 The semantic unit "1.10 environmentDesignation" is used for information identifying the environment by using human-readable language which can be expected to be understood outside of a digital repository.

-[^10]: Library of Congress. environmentFunctionType.
-Retrieved the 18th of January 2017 at: Environment Function Type [[http://id.loc.gov/vocabulary/preservation/environmentFunctionType.html]{.underline}](http://id.loc.gov/vocabulary/preservation/environmentFunctionType.html)

 See the example which follows this vocabulary: